 Ibuprofen is one of many common over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) for humans.

-When you are dealing with everyday aches and pains, one of your first “go-to’s,” is probably to reach for an NSAID, such as Ibuprofen or Advil.
-We’ve all been there before with headaches, sore muscles, back pain.
+When you are dealing with everyday aches and pains, one of your first “go-to’s” is probably to reach for an NSAID, such as Ibuprofen or Advil.
+We’ve all been there before with headaches, sore muscles, and back pain.
 Our first reaction is to get to the medicine cabinet and pop a few aspirin!

 While these drugs are not necessarily bad (there is a definite time and place to use these anti-inflammatory drugs), long-term use of NSAIDs can have negative side effects.
 This is probably not that surprising.
 Most of us are aware that long-term use of any drug typically comes with a pro/con list.